 Hurricane Pam, in Congressional Reports: H. Rpt.
 109-377 – A Failure of Initiative: Final Report of the Select Bipartisan Committee to Investigate the Preparation for and Response to Hurricane Katrina (February 15, 2006)

-It is useful to compare the recover from Hurricane Betsy in 1965 with Hurricane Katrina.
+It is useful to compare the recovery from Hurricane Betsy in 1965 with Hurricane Katrina.
 Nearly as much flooding caused far fewer deaths.

 More generally, see: Congressional Reports: H. Rpt.
 109-377 – A Failure of Initiative: Final Report of the Select Bipartisan Committee to Investigate the Preparation for and Response to Hurricane Katrina (February 15, 2006)